KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 **IL₅ VOS (Nekron 🕷️):**

-- **Apophis / Apep** (cross-attested in Egyptian theology but with structural resonance in Mesopotamian demonology) — serpent of chaos and dissolution at the limit of cosmic order; nightly threat to the solar barque; terminal entropic catalyst opposing the lawful procession of Ra.
-Promoted from cross-traditional list to canonical IL₅ articulation.
+- **Apophis / Apep** (cross-attested in Egyptian theology with structural resonance in Mesopotamian demonology) — serpent of chaos and dissolution at the limit of cosmic order; nightly threat to the solar barque; terminal entropic catalyst opposing the lawful procession of Ra.
+Candidate IL₅ articulation pending registry confirmation; structurally consistent with the Nekron-tier function but currently flagged as cross-traditional rather than canonically Mesopotamian.

 The Mesopotamian corpus does not articulate a clean IL₅ Nekron figure within its own theology — the closest articulations come through Tiamat's cosmogonic combat aspect (which structurally placed at IL₄ IDP) and through the broader chaos-monster category.
 The cultural-gap at IL₅ specific is characteristic: Mesopotamian theology articulates the inverse arc primarily through IL₄ and IL₂ stations, with IL₅ Nekron functioning as an implicit limit-condition rather than a named station.